covcom/205CDE/03 Introduction to HTML5/README.md

 # HTML5

-The web technology has evolutionized everything, including itself.
-HTML5 (Hypertext Markup Language) became official in 2014, following previous release of version 4.01.
+The web technology has revolutionized everything, including itself.
+HTML5 (Hypertext Markup Language) became official in 2014, following the previous release of version 4.01.
 There're many big changes introduced in this new release, the most important being HTML is now a ['living standard'](https://html.spec.whatwg.org/multipage/).
 This means that the standard will update itself, there will never be another version of HTML.

 [![](.md_images/eow.png)](http://www.evolutionoftheweb.com/)

 HTML5 is the most fundamental language in web programming.
-In this lab you learn the basics of HTML5.
-In subsequent labs, several new technologies are introduced to facilitate styling and dynamic content, but HTML5 remains the starting point and centerpoint of web programming techniques.
+In this lab, you learn the basics of HTML5.
+In subsequent labs, several new technologies are introduced to facilitate styling and dynamic content, but HTML5 remains the starting point and center point of web programming techniques.

 > [A journey of a thousand miles begins with a single step, Lao Tzu](http://www.bbc.co.uk/worldservice/learningenglish/movingwords/shortlist/laotzu.shtml)

 In this lab you'll do the following tasks:

-1. Use basic HTML5 markup in a web page and verify the page's correctness.
+1. Use basic HTML5 markup on a web page and verify the page's correctness.
 2. Use tables in a web page.
 3. Include audio and video and use semantic markup.